ossf/fuzz-introspector/doc/LanguageImplementation.md

     - BranchSide:      string                    # Source code path and line number of the branch condition.
       BranchSideFuncs  list of strings           # A list of function names, of all functions reachable by the branch.
         - ...
+Callsites:             list of call site         # A list of callsites of functions invoked by this function.
+  - Src:               string                    # Source code path and line number of this function invocation.
+    Dst:               string                    # Name of the function being invoked.
+  - Src:               string                    # Source code path and line number of this function invocation.
+    Dst:               string                    # Name of the function being invoked.
+  - ...
 ```

 #### Example of program-wide data file